 A Bar/Bat Mitzvah is a truly happy occasions, a milestone, and a time when parents beam with pride and joy.
-But for many divorced couples, planning the event can turn what’s supposed to be a really fun, happy occasion into another source of stress, a reason to argue and resent each other, and even sadness.
+But for many divorced couples planning a Bar/Bat Mitzvah, what’s supposed to be a really fun, happy occasion can become another source of stress, a reason to argue and resent each other, and even sadness.

 But, according to event planner, Debbie Tucker (who I just love and trust dearly) it doesn’t have to be that way!
 Tucker works with divorced couples frequently, and said although sometimes she feels more like a mediator than an event planner, the Bar/Bat Mitzvah usually turns out to be a lovely, memorable event IF divorced couples remember this: What they are planning isn’t about their divorce, but about the one person they both truly the most: their 13 year old.